Perfumery specialists assure us that the best time to apply your favorite perfume is immediately after the shower, when the skin is still strongly hydrated and the pores are still open. The perfume has reason to “cling” and, obviously, wounds impregnating the skin for much longer. If you used to giv

 A quality perfume, which has a reasonable price, deserves to be used in such a way as to enjoy it as long as possible.
 A perfumer reveals which essences are best kept, but also how we should apply the perfume so that the scent does not disappear in a short time.
 What kind of perfume suits you: recommended perfumes according to … A good perfume, which we like and which suits us, is hard to find.
 But when we discovered it, it is important to know how to store it and especially how to use it to last as long as possible during the day.
+How to make perfume last longer is an important aspect for any women or man.

 It is a good idea to use the perfume immediately after taking a shower before dressing.
 The skin is hydrated, the steam has opened the pores, and this will help the perfume to fix much better and last even all day.
 Another thing that the perfumer draws attention to: it is the hair that best preserves the scent of the perfume, not the skin.
 Those who are worried that the perfume could affect their hair adornment do not have to worry, the perfumer assures, because the perfume contains a much too small amount of alcohol.
 Spray the perfume in the air and let it sit on your hair.
 Also, some flavors last less than others, and it would be best to find suitable perfumes from the range of those with wood essences, which are the most resistant.
 Very quickly the scent left by citrus-based perfumes fades.
 As for storing your favorite perfumes, they should not be left in the bathroom.
 Heat, light and humidity will affect the qualities of the product much faster and the aroma will fade considerably.
 It is much better to keep them in a cool, dry place.
 Specialist Christine Luby also recommends putting them under the bed, in a box, possibly in the packaging in which you bought them, or in a closet in the bedroom.